denis-tsv/CleanArchitecture/README.md

 # CleanArchitecture
-Sample how to implement Clean Architecture using ASP.NET Core
+Sample how to implement Clean Architecture using ASP.NET Core.
+Maximum sample some magic of InternalsVisibleTo attribute (look at file AssemblyInfo.cs in Properties folder).